tethysplatform/tethys/docs/tethys_sdk/components.rst

 .. warning::

-    The following syntax is not supported in Tethys apps using ReactPy:
+    The following syntax is not supported for Components:

     .. code-block:: python